Wudang Sanfeng Tai Chi and Qigong in the Ozarks!

 a.k.a.
 Master Bing (www.WudangDao.com).
 He began training Wudang Qigong and Taiji (tai chi) with Master

-He teaches 8 Pieces of Brocade Qigong, 5 Animal Qigong and the Wudang Taiji 28 form in Eureka Springs and
+He teaches Zhan Zhuang (standing meditation), 8 Pieces of Brocade Qigong, Wudang 5 Animal Qigong, Wudang Taiji 13 and Wudang Taiji 28 forms in Eureka Springs and throughout Northwest Arkansas.
+See here

 In 2019, he brought Master Bing to Northwest Arkansas for the first time for Qigong and Taiji seminars